** Note: This information may change in the coming months as new executive orders are issued. Please bookmark this page and check back.

 - SAGA (State Administered General Assistance) from DSS.

-- If a family member (immigrant or U.S. citizen) receives cash welfare assistance and these benefits are the family’s only income.
+- If a family member (immigrant or U.S. citizen) gets cash welfare assistance and these benefits are the family’s only income.

 - You are in a nursing home or other long-term institutional care paid for by Medicaid.